 In order to promote open discussion among independent directors, our Board of Directors has a policy of conducting executive sessions of independent directors on a periodic basis, and typically has such a session after each regularly scheduled board meeting.
-The Lead Independent Director of our Board of Directors is the presiding director over these executive sessions.
+The Lead Independent Director is the presiding director over these executive sessions.